tomkob9999/datafake/README.md

 - no server side processing
 - visually enhanced by Bootstrap 5 ( https://getbootstrap.com )
 - personal information generation is powered by Faker.js ( https://github.com/marak/Faker.js/ )
-- original Japanese Kanji, Hiragana and Katakana conversion module is included
+- original Japanese name and address generation/conversion modules are included
 # Usage

 On desktop (Windows/Mac/Linux/others), download the zip file and unzip.
 Then, launch DataFake.html on the browser of your choice (typically double-clicking the file).
 That is all.